Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 • If the allocated space is smaller than demand, incoming deliveries won’t fit on your shelves, and you’ll have to store at least part of the delivered quantity in a backroom.
 This significantly increases the cost of shelf stacking because store personnel will need to move goods back and forth between the sales floor and the backroom.
 Backroom storage also significantly increases the risk of empty shelves, as timely replenishment from the backroom depends on the vigilance of store personnel.

-Full integration between space and replenishment planning is an important best practice for increased operational efficiency.
+Full integration between space and replenishment planning is an essential best practice for increased operational efficiency.
 Retailers with this level of integration can:

 • Easily automate the maintenance of visual minimums on the product-store level based on the number of facings or total shelf space allocated to each product in each store.

 • Automatically trim replenishment orders that would cause incoming deliveries not to fit on the shelf.
-This, of course, needs to be balanced with the risk of stockouts if the space allocated to some products is very small compared to demand.
+This, of course, must be balanced with the risk of stockouts if the space allocated to some products is very small compared to demand.

 • Plan replenishment so that shelves are fully filled upon each store delivery, minimizing shelving work.
-Rather than getting two batches in one go, if there is space for a third one that would be delivered next week, the order is calculated to fill the assigned shelf space upon arrival.
+Rather than getting two batches in one go, if there is space for a third one to be delivered next week, the order is calculated to fill the assigned shelf space upon arrival.

 • Assign main replenishment days based on where products are displayed in the store to create more focused deliveries that minimize the need for store personnel to unnecessarily move around the store when stacking shelves.

-The space assigned to each product is vitally important to how efficiently your replenishment process functions.
-Good analytics tools can identify products and stores where there is a mismatch between space and sales.
+The space assigned to each product is vitally important to the efficiency of your replenishment process.
+Good analytics tools can identify products and stores with space and sales mismatches.

-For many DIY retailers, plants and flowers are a large part of their offerings, and 68% of retailer respondents in a recent survey reported a more than 15% increase in garden center sales from 2019 to 2020.
-With substantial revenue at stake, DIY and home improvement retailers need to consider a few key elements to manage their plants and garden center products.
+For many DIY retailers, plants and flowers are a large part of their offerings, and 62% of retailer respondents in a recent survey reported garden center sales of more than $1M in 2022 (up from 53% in 2020) and 29% reported sales over $5M.
+With substantial revenue at stake, DIY and home improvement retailers must consider a few key elements to manage their plants and garden center products.

 Due to uncertain supply, DIY retailers often have to split replenishment orders between multiple vendors to ensure availability.
-In that case, the planning system also needs to take care of allocating the order need to several vendors—for example, 65% to GreenGrowers Co. and 35% to OrganicFarmers Co.
+In that case, the planning system also needs to allocate the order need to several vendors.
+For example, 65% to GreenGrowers Co. and 35% to OrganicFarmers Co.
 Though green life product management can be highly laborious to manage manually, it can be automated effectively.
-The key prerequisite is clear guidelines for which products should be included in stores’ assortments and which vendors should be used for sourcing at any given time.
+The critical prerequisite is clear guidelines for which products should be included in stores’ assortments and which vendors should be used for sourcing at any given time.
 As in any automation process, high-quality master data is essential.

 Furthermore, green life products have a high level of substitutability.
 For shoppers, a tulip is simply a tulip, but your supply chain system may have tens of different product codes for “tulip,” each associated with a different vendor.
 A system capable of switching between planning levels is crucial for products with high substitutability.
-Your planning system must be able to forecast overall tulip demand and keep track of on-hand inventory at the product level to accurately determine replenishment quantity, although the actual replenishment orders need to be on the SKU level—for example, “tulip supplied by GreenGrowers Co.”
+Your planning system must be able to forecast overall tulip demand and keep track of on-hand inventory at the product level to determine replenishment quantity accurately.
+However, the actual replenishment orders need to be on the SKU level—for example, “Tulip supplied by GreenGrowers Co.”

-Finally, efficiency depends on understanding capacity for orders.
+Finally, efficiency depends on understanding the capacity for orders.
 DIY and garden centers don’t typically use traditional pallets or roll cages for transporting plants and green life products.
 Instead, they use unique Danish trolleys, which have their own dimensions and optimal capacity requirements.
-Efficient store replenishment requires the ability to understand not only the specific trolley but also the sizes and volumes of the plants that are going to each store to maximize each delivery.
+Efficient store replenishment requires understanding not only the specific trolley but also the sizes and volumes of the plants going to each store to maximize each delivery.
 A system that can intelligently calculate that fill helps your planners make accurate purchasing decisions while reducing costs.

 Many variables can impact your seasonal inventory needs, so DIY retailers need a replenishment solution that can optimize seasonal products’ availability while reducing residual stock at season’s end.
 This strategy results in increased sales, reduced costs, and higher profitability, transforming seasonal replenishment from a problem into an opportunity.

-Figure 9: The three major challenges posed by seasonal products in DIY and home improvement retail.
+Figure 7: The three major challenges seasonal products pose in DIY and home improvement retail.

-By using an automated replenishment solution, DIY retailers can seamlessly combine preseason ordering, initial allocations, automatic in-season replenishment, and targeted end-of-season allocations and markdowns to drive maximum value from seasonal stock.
+Using an automated replenishment solution, DIY retailers can seamlessly combine pre-season ordering, initial allocations, automatic in-season replenishment, and targeted end-of-season allocations and markdowns to drive maximum value from seasonal stock.

-A smart, responsive replenishment strategy uses store-specific sales data to make decisions on how to allocate seasonal products to stores.
+An innovative, responsive replenishment strategy uses store-specific sales data to decide how to allocate seasonal products to stores.
 A good system can automatically consider the seasonal pattern for a product or product group at each store in your network, teasing out regional and store-level variations and basing distribution on either product- and store-specific forecasts or, if those aren’t available, on the store-specific historical sales for the given product segment.

 But you also need a centralized approach.
-If you ship the entire season’s stock for an item to all stores at once, then the only way you can respond to actual sales is to transfer goods between stores—an approach that’s inefficient, labor-intensive, and expensive.
+If you ship the entire season’s stock for an item to all stores at once, then the only way you can respond to actual sales is to transfer goods between stores—an inefficient, labor-intensive, and expensive approach.
 The best solution for handling large amounts of seasonal items is what is sometimes called a push-pull-push strategy.

 The push-pull-push strategy is very effective when used with historical sales analysis and an accurate forecast.
 While weather can be unpredictable, the forecast will reflect typical seasonal characteristics for each region and location, providing the basis to plan purchasing timing and allocation decisions.

 Product lead times are also critical for seasonal purchasing and allocation planning.
 When lead times are long, limiting you to a fixed amount of available stock for the entire season, the value of that inventory needs to be maximized.
-However, if lead times are short and availability is high throughout the season, it’s sufficient to push only the amount of product needed for stores to build displays and meet the initial sales peak, then replenish in accordance with actual sales.
+However, suppose lead times are short, and availability is high throughout the season.
+In that case, it’s sufficient to push only the amount of product needed for stores to build displays and meet the initial sales peak, then replenish in accordance with actual sales.

 Traditionally, DIY retailers have treated store replenishment and inventory management at regional distribution centers or central warehouses as separate processes driven by separate demand forecasts.
 However, this approach risks visibility gaps that often lead to costly errors, especially when dealing with bulky and seasonal items.